 Scope and Contents

 This collection is comprised exclusively of Frech's papers as a member of the Charlotte City Council.
 Highlights among the contents are the coliseum site controversy and zoning problems due to church expansion in residential neighborhoods.
-The Laura Frech Papers are divided into a single, alphabetical folder series.

 - 1968 - 1985